mldchan/MonBazouModList/README.md

 ## Contact the Author

 You can reach me on my [Discord server](https://mldkyt.nekoweb.org/discord/)!
 The discord server requires members to be verified by introducing themselves to the staff team, and the staff team will look at and verify all new members.

+We have a dedicated channel just for this project, and any discussion is welcome in that channel.
+Every single one of my projects has its own channel, and we also have general chat channels that are not related to any project.